mattvenn/vga_clock_pcb/README.md

 ## Power

+### User project

+* Power is provided to the clock design only by VCCD1 and VSSD1.
+* Tim Edwards suggests:
+    * keeping VCCD2 and VCCD1, VSSD2 and VSSD1 tied together just to make sure there are no floating power supplies.
+    * connect VDDA1 and VDDA2 to VDDIO, and VSSA1 and VSSA2 to VSSIO to make sure they're not floating.
-* Powergrid for the user project area has 4 buses.
+For reference, the power ring around the user project area has 4 buses.
 From outside to inside:  VSSA2, VDDA2, VSSA1, VDDA1, VSSD2, VCCD2, VSSD1, VCCD1.
     * VSSA2 user area 2 ground
     * VDDA2 3.3V user area 2 psu
     * VSSA1 user area 1 ground